THE taxi industry in Newquay fears it’s being “taken for a ride” following proposals being put forward by Cornwall Council.

-Newquay Taxi and Private Hire Association say the change would allow taxis from anywhere in Cornwall to operate in the town, which will lead to dozens of local taxi driver’s jobs being under threat.
-The group also warns passengers will end up having to pay higher fares and people in more rural area will find it harder to get a taxi as drivers will gravitate to busier areas.
+The group says the change would allow taxis from anywhere in Cornwall to operate in the town, which will lead to dozens of local taxi drivers’ jobs being under threat.
+They also warn passengers will end up having to pay higher fares with people in more rural areas finding it harder to get a taxi as drivers will gravitate to busier areas.

-Cornwall Council wants to remove the six taxi zones and create one single taxi area for all of Cornwall following the government introducing taxi and private hire vehicle licensing best practice.
-It recommends removing taxi zones to make things simpler for passengers, improve taxi availability and /customer choice as well as create a fairer and more efficient system.
+The unitary authority wants to create one single taxi area for all of Cornwall following the government introducing taxi and private hire vehicle licensing best practice.

 Nick Morris, the treasurer of Newquay Taxi and Private Hire Association, said: “The council plan will increase Newquay fares by about 25 per cent if the meters were harmonised across the county.